Babar-Bilal/rock-paper-scissors-part1/README.md

 2. Fixed cancel button (null) from completely breaking the game.

 Known issue:
-1. delay in game loading.
+1. Delay in game loading.

 New Version:
 1. Write a global array of ['rock', 'paper' 'scissors'].